SueChaplain/draft-guide-working-with-stacks/README.md

 ## What you'll learn

-In this guide you will learn how to create a local stack hub for the application stacks that you want to use in your organisation.
-Then you'll learn how to create a new stack, customize it, and publish it to a
+In this guide you will learn how to create a new application stack for use in your organization.
+Then you'll learn how to customize it and publish it to a
 GitHub repository for developers to use in their local development environment.
-Finally you'll learn how to configure your kubernetes custom resource definition (CRD) to initialize and deploy the containerized applications that are developed.
+Finally you'll learn how to configure your Kubernetes custom resource definition (CRD) to initialize and deploy the containerized applications that are developed.

 ## Prerequisites